Categories

 Where these parameters mean:

 lookup_value is the cell that you have defined to look up.
-It is the cell D2 in the top image.
+It is cell D2 in the top image.

 table_array is the whole data array or a part of the table.
 (The table array is A: B)